 - the woman receives attention from others

-- he is no longer the centre of attention
+- other partner is no longer the center of attention

-- she is too tired or ill to take care of his needs in the way he demands
+- she is too tired or ill to take care of the needs of the other in the way they demand

 During pregnancy, the abuser may: